MEHColeman/shoreditch/docs/tasks/bridgetown-automation.md

 - [x] Blank path: `config/initializers.rb` passes `ruby -c` and carries a clean `init :shoreditch`; the site builds and a built post page contains `sd-sidebar`
-- [x] Quote-probe path: an accent answer containing `"` cannot produce an initializer that fails `ruby -c` — the answer is sanitised or rejected
+- [x] Hostile-answer path: an answer containing a quote, a backslash or a `#{…}` interpolation cannot produce a non-parsing initializer, cannot execute at site load, and cannot reach the generated file — such answers are rejected (verified by the `nasty` path: no payload in the initializer, site builds) *(broadened 2026-08-08 from "quote-probe … sanitised or rejected" during remediation — the review found escaping is unreliable through Bridgetown's insertion, so rejection is the fix; the criterion's intent, no injection, is unchanged)*
 - [x] An automation-installed site's built post page is not trampled by the starter stylesheet — verified by assertion or, if judged a documentation matter instead, by Mark waiving this criterion in review